RAK10701-Plus Field Tester for LoRaWAN Network Setup

 - USB Type-C Cable (for charging and optional advanced configuration)

-- RAK Gateway running WisGateOS 2 with Field Test Extension installed
+- RAK Gateway running WisGateOS 2 with Field Test Data Processor Extension installed

-If you purchased the Field Tester Plus Bundle, the RAK7268V2 comes pre-installed with the required extension.
+If you purchased the Field Tester Plus Bundle, the included gateway comes pre-installed with the required Field Test Data Processor Extension.

 Software Requirements

-Field Test Data Processor Extension for WisGateOS 2: To install the extension, see the guide: How to Add an Extension
+- Field Test Data Processor Extension for WisGateOS 2: To install the extension, see the guide:

 Field Tester Plus Configuration